What’s A Craftsman House? Style, History And Features

 What Is A Craftsman House?

 Craftsman homes first emerged in the United States at the turn of the 20th century.
-Taking inspiration from the British Arts and Crafts movement, the American Arts and Crafts movement could be seen reflected in things like furnishings, pottery and even homes with the creation of the Craftsman style.
+Taking inspiration from the British Arts and Crafts movement, which began in England in the mid-19th century, the American Arts and Crafts movement could be seen reflected in things like furnishings, pottery and even home architecture with the creation of the Craftsman style.

 Gustav Stickley, an Arts and Crafts furniture designer, popularized the idea of Craftsman homes through his magazine, “The Craftsman.”
 The magazine highlighted simplicity in materials and design and even provided specific home plans for readers.

 Craftsman homes were seen as the antithesis to Victorian-style homes, which were built to showcase the advancements of industrialization and mass-production.
 Victorian houses were prominent and almost boastful, employing a gothic revival style that featured ornate and decorative wood trim that suggested great wealth.
 By contrast, Craftsman-style houses wanted to emphasize the importance of hand-crafted goods and natural building materials over the extravagant Victorian style.

 Fundamentals of Craftsman design reached their most advanced progression in the house designs of Frank Lloyd Wright, arguably one of the greatest American architects of the 20th century.

 Craftsman House Exterior